 Ergonomic design fits comfortably in the hand

-Kai Pure Komachi have also earned themselves a spot on our list with their sleek and cost-effective serrated knife.
-Its eight inch blade features a unique scalloped design, which can cut through a wide range of foods effortlessly.
-Its high carbon stainless steel blade is sharp and built to last.
-It retains its edge well over time, and stands up to rust and corrosion.
+Kai Pure Komachi has also earned themselves a spot on our list with their sleek and cost-effective serrated knife.
+Its blade features a unique scalloped design, which can cut through a wide range of foods effortlessly.
+Its blade retains edge well over time and stands up to rust and corrosion.

-Unique scalloped blade is constructed from high carbon stainless steel
+The unique scalloped blade is constructed from high carbon steel

 Blade resists corrosion and rust